sukitsubaki/pixTrail/docs/getting-started.md

 ### Web Interface

-For a more visual experience, you can use the web interface:
+For a more visual experience, use the web interface:

 ```bash
 # Start the web interface